SwedbankPay/developer.swedbankpay.com/checkout-v3/migration-guides.md

 menu_order: 5
 ---

-Making changes your integration might seem like a sizeable task, but most times it really isn't.
+Making changes to your integration might seem like a sizeable task, but most times it really isn't.
 We have written a handful of step-by-step guides and gathered them here, to help make the transition as smooth as possible for you.

 <div class="row mt-4">
     <div class="col-xl-4 col-lg-4 d-flex">